Satisfactory Academic Progress

 Students who are on academic probation for two consecutive semesters are subject to dismissal from IIT.

 A student dismissed by the university can petition the Academic Standing Committee to review his or her case.
-The student must present substantial academic or other relevant new evidence not available at the time of dismissal in support of the petition for reinstatement.
+The student must present substantial academic documentation or other relevant evidence not available at the time of dismissal in support of the petition for reinstatement.
 The chair of the Academic Standing Committee will determine whether the new documentation warrants a further review of the case.

 To maintain eligibility students must: